Are you planning to get your first welder and are still deciding between a MIG or stick?

 MIG welders have a handheld gun that automatically feeds consumable electrode wire from a spool through a long cable connected to the main machine.
 The piece that is being welded (or any metal it’s clamped to) is grounded with a clamp.
 When the welder presses the trigger it charges the wire electrode and feeds the wire at a fixed rate through the tip of the gun.

 The MIG welding method uses inert gas to shield the molten weld puddle from the atmosphere.
 This shielding gas flows through the cable and out of a shielding tip that surrounds the wire electrode when the trigger is pressed.
 The gas is contained in a bottle with a regulator that feeds into the machine and down the cable to the gun.
+If you run out of shielding gas a MIG welder will start popping and create poor quality welds.

 The inert shielding gas is usually a mixture of CO2 and Argon for typical mild steel welding.
 For some applications where high heat is required such as copper, magnesium alloy or aluminum it’s better to use helium.